 Gardening Club 2019 - 2020

 During the Summer holidays the plants had a growth spurt!
 The apple and pear trees have produced some fabulous fruit.
 The blackberry brambles are full of delicious blackberries.
-The kale, cabbages and broccoli that last year's class planted have started to grow and we have some pumpkins which will hopefully be ready for Halloween.
+The kale, cabbages and broccoli that the children planted in the Summer have started to grow and we have some pumpkins which will hopefully be ready for Halloween.

 Cupcakes with blackberry frosting.